siran/writing/posts/An Open Letter to Alex Hankey - .md

 Maxwell theory draws a clear distinction:

-- A field's magnitude imposes a proportional accelerations,
+- A weak field cannot impose large accelerations.
-- A structured field can bias ongoing dynamics.
+- A weak, structured field can nevertheless bias ongoing dynamics.

+Bias is not control by force.
+It is control by constraint.

-This is standard in physics and engineering, and it's results are evident:
+This distinction is standard in physics and engineering:

 - phase-sensitive detection,
 - lock-in amplification,